 - Symptomatic lesions that have not responded to nonsurgical treatment

-- Hairline cracks that do not heal with casting or bracing
+- Hairline cracks in the bone that do not heal with casting or bracing

-The explosion of genetic research may lead to a better understanding of the exact mutation involved in fibrous dysplasia.
-That may lead to more effective nonsurgical treatments.
+Ongoing genetic research may lead to a better understanding of the exact gene mutation involved in fibrous dysplasia.
+Doctors may then be able to develop more effective nonsurgical treatments.

-Newer generations of medications, like the bisphosphonates, have made them easier to take with fewer side effects.
-More experience with these medications may allow more effective treatment of fibrous dysplasia as well.
+Newer generations of medications, including bisphosphonates, are now easier to take and have fewer side effects.
+More experience with these medications may allow for more effective treatment of fibrous dysplasia as well.

 The American Academy of Orthopaedic Surgeons